King Creek Falls – Mountain Rest, South Carolina

 South Carolina | SC Picture Project | Oconee County Photos | King Creek Falls

-The King Creek Falls Trail is one of three major hikes along the the Chattooga River.
+The trail to King Creek Falls is one of three major hikes along the the Chattooga River.
 The river is one of the few remaining free-flow streams in the Southeast – meaning it is not dammed anywhere along its course.

 You may not use them in any form without written consent.

 © 2018 South Carolina Picture Project, All Rights Reserved